marcel41/annotation_workflow_template/docs/index.md

 In the following we cover what you need to know to adapt the implementation to your own needs.
-As described in the conference paper, it is organized around three different actions, each defined in its own YAML file:
+As described in the conference paper, it is organized around three different actions, each defined in its own YAML file stored in the (hidden) folder `.github/workflows`:

 * `extract.yml`, triggered upon every push to the `main` branch;
 * `check.yml`, triggered upon every push to a child branch (not on `main`);
 * `compare.yml`, triggered upon pull request and new commits added to it.

-The files are stored in the hidden folder `.github`.
+The following sections explain the structure of these files to give an idea how they can be adapted to other projects' needs.
+Projects using annotated MuseScore files, too, might want to keep using the MuseScore parsing library [ms3](https://pypi.org/project/ms3/) and adapt the employed commands.
+For dealing with other annotation data, users will have to replace it with other code.

 ## Structure of the YAML files